Rising from the Ashes II: The Bar-driven Abundance Bimodality of the Milky Way: Discussion

 The galaxy that we have studied in this work is consistent with the quiescent scenario proposed in Paper~I. The distribution of \MgFe{} with star particle age is a useful way to test this scenario, which we plot in the upper right panel of Figure~\ref{fig:alpha} in fixed bins of \FeH{} (each color is a different \FeH{} bin).
 The vertical dashed line at $z\sim2$ in Figures~\ref{fig:alpha} and \ref{fig:history} marks the transition between the high- and low-$\alpha$ sequences. \footnote{The transition between the high- and low-$\alpha$ sequences occurs approximately $1\,\Gyr$ before $z=1.5$, where the $\alpha$-enhancement begins.
 This, combined with the fact that not all of the subhalos in our sample display bimodalities (Appendix~\ref{app:rand_fig1}), shows that the $\alpha$-enhancement is not the direct cause of the bimodality.} At the transition, there is a $\sim300\,\Myr$ quiescent period during which the SFR drops by a factor of $\sim10$ to $15$.

-During this period of suppressed SF, we argue that the lack of enrichment of Type~II relative to Type~Ia SNe leads to a lower rate of Mg production.
-The typical lifetime of a Type~II SN progenitor in this model is $\sim40\,\Myr$ \citep{2018MNRAS.473.4077P}, and so the hundreds of Myr of suppressed SF is short enough to restrict the production of $\alpha$-elements.
-Therefore, \MgFe{} rapidly declines.
-This, combined with a lack of SF in the first place, leads to a scarcity of star particles in the intermediate region between the high- and low-$\alpha$ sequences.
-A more in-depth explanation is given in Section~4.1 in Paper~I.
+This global quiescent period is symptomatic of a more dramatic reduction in the star formation rate in narrow metallicity bins, which almost entirely vanishes (Figure~\ref{fig:zSFH}).
+As we showed in Paper~I, it is the metallicity-dependent quiescence in the presence of a declining gas-phase \MgFe{} -- not global quiescence -- that leads to an $\alpha$-bimodality.
+In the fiducial TNG model, the \MgFe{} reduction with time is not rapid enough, leading to the post-processing discussed in Section~\ref{ssec:sfe}.
+In the real universe, a global quiescent period of a duration of $\sim300\,\Myr$ would lead to a reduction in enrichment from Type~II relative to Type~Ia SNe leads to a lower rate of Mg production.
+The typical lifetime of a Type~II SN progenitor in this model is $\sim40\,\Myr$ \citep{2018MNRAS.473.4077P}, and so the hundreds of Myr of suppressed SF would be short enough to restrict the production of $\alpha$-elements.

 In the fiducial TNG distribution, shown in the upper middle panel of Figure~\ref{fig:alpha}, the same general behavior is present.
 However, because the \MgFe{} decline before the quiescent period is slower, star particles which formed before and after this period overlap in the \MgFe{} distribution shown in Figure~\ref{fig:fig1}.